shirosaidev/saisoku/README.md

 ```

 # saisoku - Fast file transfer orchestration pipeline
 Saisoku is a Python (2.7, 3.6 tested) package that helps you build complex pipelines of batch file copying jobs.
-It supports threaded transferring of files locally, over network mounts, HTTP or to and from AWS S3 buckets.
+It supports threaded transferring of files locally, over network mounts, or HTTP.
+With Saisoku you can also transfer files to and from AWS S3 buckets and sync directories using Rclone.

 Saisoku also includes a Transfer Server and Client which support copying over TCP sockets.